Well kill: Example

-Therefore, a column of 2375m of this fluid is needed.
+Therefore, a column of 2375 m of this fluid is needed.
 This refers to the true vertical depth of the column, not the measured depth, which is always larger than true vertical depth due to deviations from vertical.

-Math in the oil field
+Maths in the oil field

 In the oil industry, a pure SI system is extremely rare.
 Weight densities are commonly either given as specific gravity or in pounds per gallon.
 Simple conversion factors (0.433 for specific gravity and 0.052 for ppg) convert these values to a pressure gradient in psi per foot.
 Multiplying by the depth in feet gives the pressure at the bottom of the column.

 Of course, when the well is being drilled in metres as the depth unit, the maths gets more complicated.
-Since well-kill certification is normally (in the US/ UK) done in "oil field units" (feet for length, inches for diameters, oilfield barrels for volume-pumped, psi for pressures), complex workarounds are often performed to keep the planned calculations in line with local regulations and industry "best practice".
+Since well-kill certification is normally (in the US/UK) done in "oil field units" (feet for length, inches for diameters, oilfield barrels for volume-pumped, psi for pressures), complex workarounds are often performed to keep the planned calculations in line with local regulations and industry "best practice".

-Methods of well kill
+Methods

-During all well kills, careful attention must be paid to not exceeding the formation strength at the weakest point of the wellbore (or casing/ liner pipes, as appropriate), the "fracture pressure", otherwise fluid will be lost from the wellbore to the formation.
+During all well kills, careful attention must be paid to not exceeding the formation strength at the weakest point of the wellbore (or casing/liner pipes, as appropriate), the "fracture pressure", otherwise fluid will be lost from the wellbore to the formation.
 Since this lost volume is unknown, it becomes very hard to tell how the kill is proceeding, especially if gas is involved with its large volume change through different parts of the wellbore.
 Combining a well kill with such a "lost circulation" situation is a serious problem.

 Lost circulation situations can, of course, also lead to well kill situations.